 - Shruti Shah, Vice President of Programs and Operations, Transparency International-USA

 - Jesse Spiro, WorldCheck Research Manager, Thompson Reuters

-- John Morrell, Regional Director for Asia, CIPE (Discussion Moderator)
+- John Morrell, Regional Director for Asia & the Pacific, CIPE (Discussion Moderator)